Power up your pancakes

 1/2 cup plain or vanilla yogurt or dairy-free yogurt of choice

 1. In a large bowl, stir together oat flour, almond flour, cinnamon, baking powder, baking soda and salt.

 2. Place milk, yogurt, beets and banana in a blender container and blend until smooth.
 Blend in egg.
 Add beet mixture to dry ingredients and gently combine until everything is moist.
 Fold in walnuts, if using.
 Let batter rest 10 minutes to help soak up excess liquid.

 3. Preheat oven to 200°F.

-3. Heat a greased skillet or griddle pan over medium heat.
-Pour 1/4 cup batter for each pancake onto the skillet and cook 2 minutes or until edges of pancakes begin to darken and curl inwards.
-Flip and cook an additional 1 to 2 minutes or until pancakes are done.
-Keep cooked pancakes warm in preheated oven while you prepare remaining batter.
+4. Heat a greased large skillet or griddle pan over medium heat.
+Pour 1/4 cup batter for each pancake into pan and cook 2 minutes or until the edges begin to curl inwards and bubbles form on the surface.
+Flip and cook 2 minutes more or until pancakes are cooked through.
+Transfer pancakes to a baking sheet and keep them warm in a preheated 200°F oven as you prepare remaining pancakes.

 5. To make the Strawberry Sauce, place strawberries, maple syrup, lemon zest, lemon juice and vanilla in a medium-size saucepan.
 Bring to a boil, reduce heat to medium-low and simmer 10 minutes.
 Use a fork to lightly mash strawberries.